 - Limit the number of times a coupon works.
 Ideally, a coupon should work only a limited number of times and only once for each user.

-How to Implement WooCommerce Coupon Restrictions (In 3 Steps)
+How To Implement WooCommerce Coupon Restrictions

 Before you can add any restrictions to your deals, you need to set up some coupons, so let’s start there.

-Step 1: Create a new coupon & add WooCommerce coupon restrictions with Cart Conditions
+Step 1: Create a new coupon

 Cart Conditions are an advanced way to create WooCommerce coupon restrictions so you can protect your coupons from being used incorrectly.

-On the next page, get started by clicking on Generate coupon code and then add a description to it, for internal identification purposes.
+On the next page, get started by clicking on Generate coupon code and then adding a description to it, for internal identification purposes.
 For this example, we’re going to set up a basic coupon that gives 15% off for purchases over $30:

 Once you set a percentage-based discount and specify the number you want to use, scroll down to the Cart Conditions section.